BitcoinDesign/Guide/guide/payments/receive.md

    caption = "While more information can be helpful it requires manual input.
-Ask which are priorities, and how can you make their entry easier?" width = 250 height = 541
+Ask which are priorities, and how can you make their entry easier?" width = 250 height = 541 layout = "shadow"
 %}

 </div>

-Since the Bitcoin blockchain only stores a limited amount of payment information, such as the amount and addresses involved in a transaction, any additional information must be stored in your application.
+Since the Bitcoin blockchain only stores a limited amount of information, such as the amount and addresses involved, any additional information must be stored in your application.
 This additional information can be vital in providing context to wallet owners on their spending habits and payment histories.
+These details have to be manually added.
 It is possible for receivers to share some of these extra details with senders by encoding them in [payment links]({{ '/guide/foundations/wallet-interoperability/' | relative_url }}).
-Either way, these details have to be manually inputted when generating a payment request.

 The following are the standard properties of a payment link: